blacksmith-community/redis-forge-boshrelease/README.md

   store, you can also specify this configuration value to change the size of the persistent disk.
 By default, you get a 1G disk.

+- *disk_type* - If you specify `persist` to get a durable key-value store, you can also specify this configuration value to change the persistent disk type.
+If both _disk_ and _disk_type_ are defined, the _disk_ configuration value will be ignored.

 ### Example Configuration

 A single standalone plan, persistent, with 4G of disk: